MattKim97/LeetCode/Interview/questions.md

     - In Java, polymorphism allows a single method or operator to perform different tasks based on the object that it acts upon.
     - Polymorphism promotes key OOP principles, like inheritance and abstraction, and facilitates dynamic method dispatch.
 10. What are the four pillars of Java, and why are they important?
+    1. Encapsulation
+        - Encapsulation refers to bundling the data (variables) and the methods (functions) that manipulate that data into a single unit, usually a class.
+It also means restricting access to certain details of an object and exposing only the necessary parts.
+This is often achieved through access modifiers like private, protected, and public.
+    2. Abstraction
+        - Abstraction involves hiding the implementation details and showing only the functionality to the user.
+In Java, this is achieved through abstract classes and interfaces.
+Abstraction focuses on what an object can do, not how it does it.
+    3. Inheritance
+        - Inheritance allows a new class (subclass or child class) to inherit the properties and methods of an existing class (superclass or parent class).
+This enables code reuse and the creation of hierarchical relationships between classes.
+    4. Polymorphism
+        - Polymorphism allows objects of different types to be treated as objects of a common superclass.
+It means "many forms," and it allows a single interface or method to represent different forms of behavior depending on the object that it interacts with.
 11. What is polymorphism, and how is it implemented in Java?
     - Compile-time polymorphism (Method Overloading)
     - Run-time polymorphism (Method Overriding)